zapabob/ROCm/README.md

 •	The rocTracer library provides a specific runtime profiler to trace API and asynchronous activity.
 The API provides functionality for registering the runtimes API callbacks and the asynchronous activity records pool support.

 •	rocTX provides a C API for code markup for performance profiling and supports annotation of code ranges and ASCII markers.

+## Fixed Issues
+Fixed Issues in the v2.10 Release
+### Running TensorFlow and PyTorch Frameworks Consecutively Results in the Memory Access Fault error
+Issue: Running the TensorFlow and PyTorch frameworks in quick succession results in a Memory Access Fault error.

+Resolution: This issue is resolved, and the error no longer appears.

+### Issue with the Docker Container Environment Variable Setting
+Issue: Applications fail when the docker container is launched on the NUMA system without the ‘security-opt seccomp=unconfined’ setting.

+Resolution: Configure the “–security-opt seccomp=unconfined” variable setting to avoid this issue.

 ## Machine Learning and High Performance Computing Software Stack for AMD GPU